-"Compost or Manure" Tea:
+"Compost or Manure" Tea

 As you use up the liquid keep adding more water until it no longer turns the brown or yellowish color.
 The sludge at the bottom is great to add to your compost pile or to put directly on your garden beds.

-Get more information on individual
+Get more information on growing and fertilizing specific vegetable.